erichelgeson/erichelgeson.github.com/_posts/2011-07-24-photo-backup.markdown

 * no parity, if I corrupt a file then it's gone, but tar can recover if just some bits are wrong and only lose part of the files in the archive.
 * no cryptography, could run it through something

-This is one step toward my Idea backup solution:
+This is one step toward my ideal backup solution:

 3 Copies -